belgaard/Leantest/Inside_LeanTest_Net.md

 }
 ```

-Your implementation is passed to LeanTest.Net initialization *once per test suite* as described TODO: link.
+Your implementation is passed to LeanTest.Net initialization *once per test suite*.
 Note that it is wrapped in a factory which ensures that a new IoC container instance, along with new mock and state handler instances, are created *before each test is run*.

 The consequence of this is that ***each test will start with an empty context data store, empty (i.e., no data passed yet) mocks and state handlers***.